-Boxing a great cardiovascular workout — you can also burn up to 900 calories in just 30 minutes of intense boxing, turning you into a fat-burning, muscle-gaining machine.
+Boxing is a great cardiovascular workout — you can also burn up to 900 calories in just 30 minutes of intense boxing, turning you into a fat-burning, muscle-gaining machine.
 And it also happens to be a fantastic stress-relieving workout.
 There's just something so therapeutic about punching something to release pent-up aggression.

 Video of the Day